Hetq Media Factory starts the admission for the 2021-2022 academic year!

 Journalism is one of the fastest-changing professions, easily combined with science and technology.
 If you want to become a competitive specialist in media and related fields, acquire not only theoretical but also practical and applied knowledge, develop and implement unlimited new ideas, become a student at Hetq Media Factory.

-Specialists from not only the media field but also from science and IT will teach at Hetq Media Factory.
-Instructors will be selected through an open competition consisting of several phases.
+Leading specialists from not only the media field but also from science and IT will teach at Hetq Media Factory.

-The following subjects are taught at Hetq Media Factory:
+The following subjects will preliminarily be taught at Hetq Media Factory:

 ● Investigative Journalism,